The 3 major business costs of IT failure

 The Costs of Computer Repair

 Perhaps more obvious is that when a computer breaks it must be repaired, and there is a financial cost involved in shipping the unit to and from the repair location, as well as the cost of repairing or replacing it.
-Since fewer breakdowns means fewer unexpected repairs, maintenance costs can be minimised by choosing computers that are specially designed for reliability, with features like ruggedized projected capacitive touch (PCT) screens.
+Since fewer breakdowns means fewer unexpected repairs, maintenance costs can be minimized by choosing computers that are specially designed for reliability, with features like ruggedized projected capacitive touch (PCT) screens.
 Compared to standard touch screens which may need to be replaced every few years, such rugged PCT screens are virtually unbreakable and don’t wear out even with heavy use, so they incur much lower repair costs.

-To allow effective budgeting for hardware maintenance, many computer vendors offer full-service agreements which covers all required maintenance at a predictable cost.
+To allow effective budgeting for hardware maintenance, many computer vendors offer full-service agreements which cover all required maintenance at a predictable cost.
 However, there is still the cost associated with disrupted operations and decreased operator productivity.
-The best solution is still to minimise the risk of IT failures by choosing a computer that isn’t going to break down in the first place.
+The best solution is still to minimize the risk of IT failures by choosing a computer that isn’t going to break down in the first place.

 Ultimately, IT equipment breakages and downtime result in more financial cost than just the simple repair cost of the units.
 These costs can make the total cost of ownership of a product with a lower initial purchase price drastically exceed the total cost of ownership for a more expensive, but more reliable, alternative.
 It’s therefore necessary to fully consider these cost implications when evaluating or specifying IT equipment.